 This article forms part of SME South Africa’s Township Entrepreneurship series.
-In the month of October we will explore the complexities, challenges and success stories of the township entrepreneurship ecosystem.

 Lethabo Mokoena, founder of Walk Fresh, aims to change the township narrative by making his shoe-cleaning business’ services not limited to the area he lives in; he’s expanding the business to different towns in Johannesburg and finding innovative ways to keep the customers coming back.

-Mokoena who’s from Daveyton says besides cleaning shoes, their business strategy include giving people of eKasi the space to meet up, collaborate, and buy threads.
+Mokoena who’s from Daveyton says besides cleaning shoes, their business strategy includes giving people of eKasi the space to meet up, collaborate, and buy threads.
 For example, Walk Fresh throws events with a classic township backdrop.
 The business has also been invited to business events and local soccer tournaments, to exhibit their services.

 “We also have our own bi-monthly event ‘Don’t Trip Session’ that we host at the shop which is a music session centered around exploring alternative sounds,” explains Mokoena.